dimitrispaxinos/dimitrispaxinos.github.io/docs/_posts/2015-03-30-The-WPF-talk-on-dotnetConf-2015.md

 ---
 layout: post
 title: The WPF talk on dotnetConf 2015
-tags:
-- WPF
-- .NET
-- dotnetConf2015
+tags: WPF .NET dotnetConf2015
-description: fsdfsd
+description: Summary of main points about WPF, as presented during the last dotnetConf.
 ---

 Following the recent posts on the [WPF Team blog](http://blogs.msdn.com/b/wpf/) after a long time of inactivity,  Microsoft continued its efforts to show that WPF development remains active by including  a [“WPF in 4.6 and beyond”](http://channel9.msdn.com/Events/dotnetConf/2015/WPF-in-46-and-beyond) talk on the [dotnetConf](http://www.dotnetconf.net/) 2015 that took place last week.
 This two day virtual conference included 19 talks in total which can be found on [Channel 9](http://channel9.msdn.com/Events/dotnetConf/2015).